24 Hour Emergency Line: (01295) 670501

 Once the lameness has been identified and quantified, we will work to isolate the underlying cause.
 This process usually starts with nerve blocks.
 However, it may start with imaging depending on the nature of the lameness.
 Usually, we use nerve blocks to isolate a specific anatomical area to image, and thus pinpoint the underlying cause.

 Imaging generally includes radiographs (x-rays) and ultrasound scanning.
-We have high quality portable x-ray and ultrasound equipment, as well as clinic-based systems allowing imaging both at your yard and at the clinic.
+We have high quality portable x-ray and ultrasound equipment, which allows us to carry out imaging at your yard or at our partner facility.
 Radiographs allow us to assess bones and ultrasound allows us to assess soft tissues; for this reason, both are often required to reach a diagnosis.

 The causes of lameness in horses varies and the cause does not always correlate with the severity or area of lameness.
 Lameness can have complex roots, so it is important that a methodical approach to diagnosis is used, and a range of possible causes of lameness are considered.